Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - *Required*
-  Indication whether the attribute is an required field in the attribute set or not:
+  Indication whether the attribute is a required field in the attribute set or not:
   - ![Check](../../Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is required.
   - ![Cross](../../Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is optional.